Search

 Alpine meadows on the Tibetan Plateau (credit: Biological Conservation)

-research in alpine meadows on the Tibetan plateau has been conducted by ecologists from Dartmouth University in collaboration with Chinese and Tibetan associates.
-Their studies have shown shrubs have moved rapidly colonized the meadows due to dramatic changes in temperature and soil conditions on the high plateau, the so-called Third Pole.
-In less than 30 years, lush meadows, once blanketed in herbs and grasses, have filled in and become dominated by species woody shrubs.
-The results of this alpine research appeared in the journal Biological Conservation.
+Research in alpine meadows on the Tibetan plateau has been conducted by plant scientists from Dartmouth University in collaboration with Chinese and Tibetan associates.
+Their studies have shown shrubs have rapidly colonized the meadows due to dramatic changes in temperature and soil conditions on the high plateau, the Earth's so-called Third Pole.
+In less than 30 years, lush meadows, once blanketed in herbs and grasses, have become filled-in and become dominated by woody shrubs species.
+This ecological research has been conducted by the Silvis Lab for Spatial Analysis for Conservation and Sustainability at the University of Wisconsin.

 Alpine meadow, Tibetan Plateau (credit: Wikipedia)